 I took possession of my car at Santa Monica Ford on August 23, 2005, and the Ford GT’s odometer now reads over 30,000 miles.
 I’ve driven it from Los Angeles to Denver (my hometown) and back for a high school reunion.
 I’ve had it on multiple race tracks and I’ve attended multiple Ford GT Owner’s Rallys in Detroit, Newport Beach, Las Vegas and Austin, Texas.
 The GT has provided some of my most cherished memories, and it’s led to lasting friendships with a range of folks I’ve met through the Ford GT Forum and its associated events, including those aforementioned Rallys and a trip to Le Mans in June 2016 to watch Ford win, once again, with the new GT.

 It should be quite a ride.
-If you’re a Ford GT fan, or just an enthusiastic car guy (there will be occasional non-Ford GT content, too) I think you’ll find the site interesting.
+If you’re a performance car fan or just an enthusiastic car guy I think you’ll find the site interesting.
 If not, leave a comment and tell me how to make it better.

-The blog posts will start with a general timeline, sort of like book chapters, beginning with my notification of getting a 2017 Ford GT allocation and then jumping back in time to my 3 & 1/2-year journey to get my first Ford GT, which started in Janaury of 2002 at the Detroit Auto Show.
+The blog posts will start out focused on the Ford GT, with a general timeline (sort of like book chapters) beginning with my notification of getting a new Ford GT allocation and then jumping back in time to my 3 & 1/2-year journey to get my 2005 Ford GT, which started in Janaury of 2002 at the Detroit Auto Show.
 Of course you can read the posts in whatever order you want, but the first chapter starts here, with easy-to-navigate links at the bottom of each entry.